 If you have a range of cheeses choose a simple inexpensive wine to accompany them.
-New World reds cope well as do oak-aged Spanish reds and red wines from Southern Italy.
-Avoid very strong or pungent cheeses though.
+If you really must have a red wine then New World reds cope well, along with oak-aged Spanish reds and red wines from Southern Italy.
+Best to avoid very strong or pungent cheeses though.
 Instead of several cheeses why not just select one winning combination at your next dinner party.

 Amarelo – Portuguese goat and sheep`s milk cheese.
 A chilled tawny port should be superb